 Antibes is one of the most historic cities on the Côte d’Azur with its ramparts dating back to the 17th century, built by Vauban, possibly France’s best known military engineer.
 There is also largest yachting marinas in Europe with over 2000 moorings where it’s very pleasant to dream of all those luxury yachts right in front of you, and of course an interesting local market every Thursday.
 Read more about Antibes.

-Just along the coast road, teenagers will love Juan Les Pins where restaurants, bars, discotheques and boutiques stay open till 5 o’clock am in the summer months.
+Juan Les Pins is just along the coast road from Antibes, teenagers will love this place - restaurants, bars, discotheques and boutiques stay open till 5am in the summer months.

-In Biot you can still find small traditional glass blowing factories, where each glass, vase and ornament is unique due to the air bubbles left during the blowing process.
+Biot is home to small traditional glass blowing factories, where each glass, vase and ornament is unique due to the air bubbles left during the blowing process.
 Be on the lookout for the inimitable champagne glasses with a stem but no base, meaning you can’t actually put your glass down until it is empty.
 Try the experience, but with moderation!

-Only 6 kms from Mougins you find the village of Valbonne village (http://www.tourisme-valbonne.com/en/), which in contrast to hundreds of other medieval villages where the streets tend to be narrow and twisty, is laid out in neat, symmetrical rectangles planned by the Abbot of Lerins, following the plans of ancient Roman cities.
+Valbonne, in contrast to hundreds of other medieval villages where the streets tend to be narrow and twisty, is laid out in neat, symmetrical rectangles planned by the Abbot of Lerins, following the plans of ancient Roman cities.
 A large Provençal market is held every Friday morning, and you are sure to find just the thing to take home with you to remind you of an amazing and memorable stay in the Cote d’Azur region.
 Dine on the square and watch the world go by.

-A small selection of villa accommodation on offer in the region follows.
-A full list is available here.
+A small selection of luxury villa accommodation on offer in the region follows.
+A full list is available by clicking here.

 Biot luxury villa rental in Cote d’Azur – Set in a quiet residential domain surrounded by acres of protected woodland and hills, Villa Azalee is a stunning property on the Cote d’Azur with a manicured garden and mature trees.